MJRobillard/LithiumValley/README.md

 ## Update
 8/7 - GeoFlight and CalGem_geothermal in the tableu, will not upload the original geoflight data because its big but the link is in the index.csv

+8/29 - All the data for the tableau dashboard is in the TableauReady folde rin the zipped data folder.
+For interest in how it was made, review the scripts/preprocessing/ folder.